halcy/Mastodon.py/docs/index.rst

                             # when there are attached files.
-        'tags': # A list of hashtag dicts used in the toot 'application': # Application dict for the client used to post the toot 'language': # The (autodetected or otherwise set server side) language of the toot.
+        'tags': # A list of hashtag dicts used in the toot 'application': # Application dict for the client used to post the toot 'language': # The language of the toot, if specified by the server.
         'muted': # oolean denoting whether the user has muted this status by way of conversation muting.
     }